runyaga/plone.recipe.zope2instance/README.txt

   Set the level of the console output for the event log.
 Level may be any of CRITICAL, ERROR, WARN, INFO, DEBUG, or ALL.
 Defaults to INFO.

+wsgi
+  Set to true to disable creating the http-server section in the zope.conf since it is unneeded for wsgi setups

 mailinglogger
   A mailinglogger section added into the event log.
 Example snippet::